Doctors Note Logo

 How to Monitor for Diabetic Neuropathy

 One of the main concerns in diabetes foot care is neuropathy—nerve damage that can leave you unaware of injuries.
-If you're experiencing numbness, tingling, or burning sensations in your feet, it's important to assess whether these symptoms could indicate Diabetic Neuropathy.
+If you're experiencing numbness, tingling, or burning sensations in your feet, you can check your symptoms with a free AI-powered assessment to better understand what might be causing them and when to seek professional care.
 Early detection helps you and your healthcare team take steps to prevent complications.

 Simple Daily Foot Care Tips